-- An adjudicator must excuse himself from an adjudicating panel on any occasion when he has a member of his immediate family, or any member of the same household dancing in a particular heat of a competition.
-"Immediate family" is defined as spouse, children, parent, sibling, grand-parent, grandchild, niece, nephew, in-law and first cousin. - A professional competitor who wishes to judge professional events must first make a written statement to the Ballroom Director that he is ceasing to take part in Professional Competitions, stating the starting date of retirement, and that he will not come out of retirement without giving One Hundred Twenty (120) days notice to the Ballroom Director in writing. - 51

-1 3.
-Professional competitors who retire from competing may not judge professional events for One 2 Hundred Twenty (120) days following the date of their last professional event, provided they hold the 3 appropriate qualifications.
-4 5 4.
-Only Professionals who have taken examinations in NDCA affiliated associations and who hold valid 6 membership cards with the association will be considered eligible to apply for a new NDCA 7 Adjudicator's License.
-Professionals who take up residence in this country, and who hold 8 qualifications in affiliated associations, may be granted special clearance pending their taking an 9 examination in an NDCA affiliated association in the type, style, or branch in which they wish to 10 judge.
-Such clearance shall be limited to one year and be based on the recommendation of the Ballroom Department.
-Where such special clearance is granted, the professional shall still be required 11 12 to take an NDCA Adjudicator's Examination as part of their application for a new NDCA 13 Adjudicator's License.
-14 15 5.
-Adjudicators must be Qualified and Certified in the type and style of the competition they are engaged 16 to judge.
-Adjudicators who hold an "Associate" degree or higher may judge all categories except 17 Championships, which shall be judged by Full Member or Fellows only.
-All Adjudicators must hold 18 an NDCA Adjudicator's License.
-19 20 6.
-Adjudicators who are also active Professional competitors may judge categories restricted to Amateur, 21 and Pro/Am only.
-They may not judge Professional Events until they have retired from competitive 22 dancing.
-23 24 7.
-Adjudicators who are also active Pro/Am Professional competitors may judge Pro/Am events, but 25 should excuse themselves from any heats where they have an active Pro/Am student partner dancing.
-26 27 8.
-Adjudicators and any other officials are not permitted to give live media commentary during the entire 28 period of any sanctioned event at which they have been contracted to adjudicate or officiate.
-29 30 9.
-Officials (including Adjudicators, Scrutineers, Registrars, Masters of Ceremonies, Music Directors 31 and Organizers) are not allowed to give coaching lessons, on or off the premises, during the entire 32 period of time of their officiating contract for the event.
-Once an official begins to work for an event 33 their contract may not be suspended so that they may give coaching lessons.
-This does not apply to 34 Lectures or Seminars scheduled by the organizer and open to any interested parties.
-35 Additionally, no official may give coaching lessons at the same venue where the event is held a.
-36 once the competition begins until the time that the competition ends, regardless of the start or end 37 of their particular officiating contract.
-38 39 10.
-If officials and competitors mutually consent to discuss markings and results after the conclusion of 40 the event, they should do so in a civil, ethical, and professional manner.
-Any breaches of professional 41 conduct should be immediately reported to the NDCA.
-42 43 11.
-While performing their duties as an adjudicator, adjudicators are not allowed to wear or utilize any 44 electronic or other device that will transmit video or images related to the judging process.
-45 B. ADJUDICATORS CONDUCT 46 47 1.
-Adjudicators shall stand or be seated apart from one another and at such locations that they do not 48 interfere with the competitors.
-49 Adjudicators shall not converse with each other during actual judging sessions, especially while a.
-50 the music is still playing.
+1 IV.
+RULES FOR ADJUDICATORS 2 3 A. ADJUDICATORS RESTRICTIONS 1.
+An adjudicator must excuse himself from an adjudicating panel on any occasion when he has a 4 5 member of his immediate family, or any member of the same household dancing in a particular heat of 6 a competition.
+"Immediate family" is defined as spouse, children, parent, sibling, grand-parent, grand-7 child, niece, nephew, in-law and first cousin.
+8 9 2.
+A professional competitor who wishes to judge professional events must first make a written statement 10 to the Ballroom Director that he is ceasing to take part in Professional Competitions, stating the 11 starting date of retirement, and that he will not come out of retirement without giving One Hundred 12 Twenty (120) days notice to the Ballroom Director in writing.
+13 14 3.
+Professional competitors who retire from competing may not judge professional events for One 15 Hundred Twenty (120) days following the date of their last professional event, provided they hold the 16 appropriate qualifications.
+17 4.
+Only Professionals who have taken examinations in NDCA affiliated associations and who hold valid 18 19 membership cards with the association will be considered eligible to apply for a new NDCA 20 Adjudicator's License.
+Professionals who take up residence in this country, and who hold 21 qualifications in affiliated associations, may be granted special clearance pending their taking an 22 examination in an NDCA affiliated association in the type, style, or branch in which they wish to 23 judge.
+Such clearance shall be limited to one year and be based on the recommendation of the 24 Ballroom Department.
+Where such special clearance is granted, the professional shall still be required to take an NDCA Adjudicator's Examination as part of their application for a new NDCA 25 26 Adjudicator's License.
+27 28 5.
+Adjudicators must be Qualified and Certified in the type and style of the competition they are engaged 29 to judge.
+Adjudicators who hold an "Associate" degree or higher may judge all categories except 30 Championships, which shall be judged by Full Member or Fellows only.
+All Adjudicators must hold 31 an NDCA Adjudicator's License.
+32 33 6.
+Adjudicators who are also active Professional competitors may judge categories restricted to Amateur, 34 and Pro/Am only.
+They may not judge Professional Events until they have retired from competitive 35 dancing.
+36 37 7.
+Adjudicators who are also active Pro/Am Professional competitors may judge Pro/Am events, but 38 should excuse themselves from any heats where they have an active Pro/Am student partner dancing.
+39 40 8.
+Adjudicators and any other officials are not permitted to give live media commentary during the entire 41 period of any sanctioned event at which they have been contracted to adjudicate or officiate.
+42 43 9.
+Officials (including Adjudicators, Scrutineers, Registrars, Masters of Ceremonies, Music Directors 44 and Organizers) are not allowed to give coaching lessons, on or off the premises, during the entire 45 period of time of their officiating contract for the event.
+Once an official begins to work for an event their contract may not be suspended so that they may give coaching lessons.
+This does not apply to 46 47 Lectures or Seminars scheduled by the organizer and open to any interested parties. a.
+Additionally, no official may give coaching lessons at the same venue where the event is held 48 49 once the competition begins until the time that the competition ends, regardless of the start or end 50 of their particular officiating contract.
 51